Managing Electronic Records

 Practice Tip: When you forward agency-related emails sent and received on your personal email account, you may lose the metadata with a simple forward.
 Metadata associated with email is a public record and must be produced, if requested.

 Many agencies use social media to reach constituents.
 If an agency uses social media, it needs to adopt a social media policy.
 For examples of various policy approaches taken by local government agencies, see our page on Social Media Policies and blog post Social Media Policy Questions for Local Governments to Answer (2023).

 Some agencies post only secondary copies on their social media accounts and prohibit commenting in order to avoid public records and records retention issues.
 If the agency posts its primary copy of a record on its social media account and/or permits commenting by third parties, then the agency needs to implement tools to capture these public records.

-One option is to invest in social media retention software like Smarsh or Archive Social; other options could include using the Facebook Archiving tool or taking a snapshot of public record posts and saving those in a designated file.
+One option is to invest in social media retention software like Smarsh or Archive Social; other options could include using the social media archiving tools or taking a snapshot of public record posts and saving those in a designated file.

 Personal Social Media Accounts

 Like use of personal email accounts and cell phones, use of personal social media accounts for agency business poses a problem from a PRA perspective since the agency does not have control over the records.

 If an agency staff member or official uses their own personal social media account to post about agency business within their official capacity or scope of employment, they will need to cooperate with the agency in the event of a records request.
 The staff member or official will also need to take steps to retain public records posted on their social media account by using social media archiving tools, taking snapshots of posts and saving those in a designated file, or by using another records retention option.